Dietrich College Internship Opportunity Grants

 - Name, job title and contact information of the person who will supervise you in your internship.

-- Mention and description of any additional steps or documentation that the internship sponsor will require before you can begin the internship (For example, a background check, security clearances, and/or a memorandum of understanding [MOU] with Carnegie Mellon University).
+- Description of any additional steps or documentation that the internship sponsor will require before you can begin the internship (For example, a background check, security clearances, and/or a memorandum of understanding [MOU] with Carnegie Mellon University).

 - The deadline date for you to respond to and accept the internship offer.

 - Your internship offer letter, complete with information about: